joinmeow/amazon-cognito-passwordless-auth/README.md

   confirmationCode: "123456",
 });

-// Start the sign-in process with FIDO2 const { signedIn } = await authenticateWithFido2({
+// Optionally pre-fetch the WebAuthn assertion (e.g. for conditional mediation) const prepared = await prepareFido2SignIn({
   username: "user@example.com",
 });

+// Start the sign-in process with FIDO2.
+Pass the prepared bundle to skip
+// re-triggering navigator.credentials.get().
+If you omit `prepared`, the
+// helper will prompt the user as usual. const { signedIn } = await authenticateWithFido2({ prepared });

 // Wait for the sign-in process to complete await signedIn;